jameshnsears/xqa-documentation/building.md

 * [PyCharm](https://www.jetbrains.com/pycharm) Community Edition

 ## 2. Development
-* You'll need at least 4GB of RAM to develop and much more if you want multiple shards.
+* You'll need at least 4GB of RAM to develop and more if you want multiple shards.
-* The most important service is to have the xqa-message-broker up and running - without it you'll be unable to start up any of the other microservices.
+* The most important service is to have the xqa-message-broker up and running - without it you'll be unable to start up any of the other services / containers.
 * Once the broker is running, simply develop along the usual GitHub [Pull Request](https://help.github.com/articles/about-pull-requests) process.
 Take into account that the .travis.yml files are tied to the master branches.
 * The software uses Qpid libraries, which are AMQP 1.0 compliant - meaning only AMQP 1.0 compliant message brokers will work with the XQA software.
-This also means, for example, that pure JMS clients will not be interoperable with the XQA, AMQP, queues.
+This also means, for example, that pure JMS / Spring Boot clients will not be fully interoperable with the XQA, AMQP, destinations.

 ## 3. Building Images / Starting Containers / Publishing Images To [hub.docker.com](http://hub.docker.com)
 * see the bash shell scripts in [xqa-documentation/bin](https://github.com/jameshnsears/xqa-documentation/tree/master/bin).
 * you will need [Maven](https://maven.apache.org/) to be installed and in your path to successfully run build.sh

 ## 4. Message Broker Destinations
-### Queues
+### 4.1.
+Queues
 * xqa.ingest
-* xqa.shard.insert.<UUID>
+* xqa.shard.insert.UUID - each shard has a unique insert queue.

-### Topics
+### 4.2.
+Topics
 * xqa.cmd.stop
 * xqa.shard.size
 * xqa.shard.xquery